vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 ciation \( *uccāra* \) of the three *kūṭas* of the *śrividyā* , enunciating fi rst their letters, from *SA* or *HA* to the *bindu* , *Ṃ * , then prolonging the *uccāra* of *Ṃ * by the eight *kalās* , from *ardhacandra* to *samanā* , this subtle vibration ascending for the fi rst *kūṭa* from *mūlādhāra* to the heart, for the second *kūṭ* a from the heart to the *bhrūmadhya, * and for the third *kūṭa* from *bhrūmadhya* to the *dvādaśānta* , where it reaches its ultimate form, *unmanā* , the “transmental.”
 This it does, however, together with the *unmanās* of the two fi rst *HRīṂ * , with which it intermingles \(this is why it is called “modifi ed” in *ṣ l* .
 173b\).
 There the phonic vibration unites with and disappears in the Absolute.
 The *kalās* are said by the YH to number twelve, because one is to add to the eight subtle ones, *ardhacandra* to *unmanā* , the four elements that constitute *HRīṂ * : *H Rī* \+ *bindu* .

-This *japa* is thus not a recitation but a purely mental mantric utterance \( *mantroccāra* \), conceived by the adept as carrying upward the three parts of the *śrīvidyā* , through the *cakras* of his yogic body united with the constitutive parts of the *śrīcakra* , with the *kuṇḍ alinī* and with his mind, to the highest level of sound vibration, where it merges in Mahātripurasundarī, supreme Consciousness.
+This *japa* is thus not a recitation but a purely mental mantric utterance \( *mantroccāra* \), conceived by the adept as carrying upward the three parts of the *śrīvidyā* , through the *cakras* of his yogic body united with the constitutive parts of the *śrīcakra* , with the *kuṇḍalinī* and with his mind, to the highest level of sound vibration, where it merges in Mahātripurasundarī, supreme Consciousness.
 It is a complex, both visual and phonic-mental, process.
 It is a mental process, we note, that also has a cosmic dimension, since, as it unfolds from distinct syllables to *unmanā* , it includes, with the three

 *kūṭas*